crcn/tandem-old/packages/vscode-tandem-extension/README.md

   - [ ] Warning when there are unhandled nodes
   - [ ] Error when there are type mismatches

-- [ ] Pretty error handling
 - [ ] i18n support (use standard)
-- [ ] warning if unknown tag name is used

 #### LOW PRIO EXTENSION TODOS